jundalisay/sp/content/en/research/indian/gospel/chapter-50.md

 'Buddha' means to become one with Bodha, Pure Intelligence, by meditating on That which is of the nature of Pure Intelligence; it is to become Pure Intelligence Itself."

+{{< r a="Narendra" >}}
-NARENDRA: "Yes, sir.
-There are three classes of Buddhās: Buddha, Arhat, and Bodhisattva."
+Yes, sir.
+There are three classes of Buddhās: Buddha, Arhat, and Bodhisattva.
+{{< /r >}}

 MASTER: "This too is a sport of God Himself, a new lila of God.

 "Why should Buddha be called an atheist?
 When one realizes Svarupa, the true nature of one's Self, one attains a state that is something between Asti , is, and Nāsti , is not."

+{{< r a="Narendra" >}}
-NARENDRA (to M:): "It is a state in which contradictions meet.
+(to M:): "It is a state in which contradictions meet.
 A combination of hydrogen and oxygen produces cool water; and the same hydrogen and oxygen are used in the oxyhydrogen blowpipe.

-"In that state both activity and non-activity are possible; that is to say, one then performs unselfish action.

-"Worldly people, who are engrossed in sense-objects, say that everything exists Asti.
+In that state both activity and non-activity are possible; that is to say, one then performs unselfish action.
+Worldly people, who are engrossed in sense-objects, say that everything exists Asti.
 But the Mayavadis, the illusionists, say that nothing exists Nāsti.
-The experience of a Buddha is beyond both 'existence' and 'non-existence'. "
+The experience of a Buddha is beyond both 'existence' and 'non-existence'.
+{{< /r >}}

+{{< l a="Ramakrishna" >}}
-MASTER: "This 'existence' and 'non-existence' are attributes of Prakriti.
-The Reality is beyond both."
+This 'existence' and 'non-existence' are attributes of Prakriti.
+The Reality is beyond both.

-The devotees remained silent a few moments.

-MASTER (to Narendra): "What did Buddha preach?"
+(to Narendra): "What did Buddha preach?
+{{< /l >}}

+{{< r a="Narendra" >}}
-NARENDRA: "He did not discuss the existence or non-existence of God.
+He did not discuss the existence or non-existence of God.
 But he showed compassion for others all his life.
 "A hawk pounced upon a bird and was about to devour it.
-In order to save the bird,

-Buddha gave the hawk his own flesh."
+In order to save the bird, Buddha gave the hawk his own flesh."
+{{< /r >}}

 ## Narendra's enthusiasm about Buddha

 Sri Ramakrishna remained silent.
 Narendra became more and more enthusiastic about Buddha.

+{{< r a="Narendra" >}}
-NARENDA: "How great his renunciation was!
+How great his renunciation was!
 Born a prince, he renounced everything!
 If a man has nothing, no wealth at all, what does his renunciation amount to?
 After attaining Buddhahood and experiencing Nirvāna, Buddha once visited his home and exhorted his wife, his son, and many others of the royal household to embrace the life of renunciation.
 How intense his renunciation was!
 But look at Vyāsa's conduct!
-He forbade his son Sukadeva to give up the world, saying, 'My son, practise religion as a householder.' "
+He forbade his son Sukadeva to give up the world, saying, 'My son, practise religion as a householder.'
+{{< /r >}}

 Sri Ramakrishna was silent.
 As yet he had not uttered a word.